A large-scale magnetic field produced by a solar-like dynamo in binary neutron star mergers

-The dynamical ejecta driven by the tidal force and the shock wave during the merger phase is $\approx 0.002M_\odot$~\cite{Sekiguchi:2015dma}.
+The dynamical ejecta driven by the tidal force and the shock wave during the merger phase is $\approx 0.002M_\odot$~\cite{Fujibayashi:2020dv}.
 After the development of the coherent magnetic field, we observe a new component in the ejecta driven by the Lorentz force, i.e., the magnetically-driven wind~\cite{Blandford:1982di}.
 The mass of this component is $\approx 0.1M_\odot$ at the end of the simulation $t-t_\mathrm{merger}\approx 150$~ms. The electron fraction of the post-merger ejecta shows a peak around $\approx 0.2$ with an extension to $\sim 0.5$.
 The terminal velocity of the post-merger ejecta peaks around $\approx 0.08c$ where $c$ is the speed of light.
 Therefore, it could contribute to a bright kilonova emission via the synthesis of $r$-process heavy elements~\cite{Metzger:2010pp,Tanaka:2013ana}.

-We speculate that the high luminosity state and the post-merger mass ejection would continue for $O(1)$~s which corresponds to the neutrino cooling timescale~\cite{Fujibayashi:2020qda,Metzger:2008jt}.
-As reported in Refs.~\cite{Fujibayashi:2020dv,Hayashi:2021oxy}, the envelope expands due to the angular momentum transport facilitated by the magnetorotational instability-driven turbulent viscosity after the neutrino cooling becomes inefficient.
+We speculate that the high luminosity state and the post-merger mass ejection would continue for $O(1)$~s which corresponds to the neutrino cooling timescale~\cite{Fujibayashi:2020dv,Metzger:2008jt}.
+As reported in Refs.~\cite{Fujibayashi:2020dv,Hayashi:2022oxy}, the torus expands due to the angular momentum transport facilitated by the magnetorotational instability-driven turbulent viscosity after the neutrino cooling becomes inefficient.
 As a result, the funnel region above the remnant neutron star expands and the jet could no longer be collimated.
 A long-term simulation for $O(1)$~s of a remnant massive neutron star is future work to be pursued.
-Also, a simulation with initially weakly magnetized binary neutron stars is necessary to confirm the picture reported in this article because the saturated magneto-turbulent state and the generation timescale of the coherent poloidal magnetic field due to the magnetorotational instability could depend on the initial magnetic field strength and flux~\cite{Salvesen:2015tps}.